 Warm Creek Gold, Lake Powell, UT, August 15, 2011

 My Cub Scout uniform had colors of blue and gold.
 In scouting I learned to love the freedom and beauty of the outdoors.
-Now in this new age of digital photography, I get outdoors early for serenity, solitude, and to capture some stunning sunlit beauty.
+Now in this age of digital photography, I get outdoors early for serenity, solitude, and to capture some stunning sunlit beauty.

 Jay Pritzker Pavilion